December 5, 2017

 On January 21st, 1788 Captain Phillip of the Royal Navy set out from Botany Bay, 20km south of here in three long boats.
 They had found Botany Bay unsuitable for settlement, despite “Captain” Cook’s strong recommendation, and sailed north to explore Port Jackson and Broken Bay (Hawkesbury River).
 After rowing into a stiff nor’easter all morning, they reached the heads and set their sails.
 They sailed down Middle Harbour, on your right, towards the Spit on a gorgeous Sydney summer afternoon.
 This prompted Captain, soon to be Governor, Phillip to write in a letter home in July 1788 that Port Jackson was “without exception the finest Harbour in the World… where a Thousand Sail of the Line may ride in the most perfect Security.”

-They returned around this headland to Middle Harbour, which Captain Phillip named Manly due to the “confident and manly behaviour” of the local Aboriginal people.
-Before dusk they sailed across the harbour to the beach inside South Head, calling it Camp Cove, at present day Watsons Bay.
+They returned around this headland to North Harbour, which Captain Phillip named Manly due to the “confident and manly behaviour” of the local Aboriginal people.
+Before dusk they sailed across the harbour entrance to the beach inside South Head, calling it Camp Cove, at present day Watsons Bay.
 Here they stayed the night, the first Europeans to call Sydney home.

 Across the water on the shoreline of North Head is the old Quarantine Station.
 It was built in the 1830’s to try and prevent Smallpox, Spanish Flu and Bubonic Plague from entering the colony.
 The site was selected for its isolation from Camp Cove and it being the first safe anchorage inside the heads.
 It’s rich in early settler history and fascinating stories from people quarantined upon arrival to their new home.
 Closed in 1984, the heritage buildings now house Q Station luxury hotel and Boilerhouse Restaurant, and we highly recommend a visit.